Cyber Monday 2018 kitchen and appliance deals: KitchenAid Stand Mixer discount, $100 off Dyson products and more

 You can get 30 pieces of ceramic cookware and a $50 smart speaker packaged together from Walmart on Black Friday.
 The bundle normally has a nice price of $230, so getting it for $100 is a steal if you need a bunch of new pots and pans while wanting a smarter kitchen in the process.

-Skip the trendy brands like Dyson and Shark for a classic like Hoover and you can get a sturdy vacuum for very little on Black Friday.
+Skip the trendy brands like Dyson and Shark for a classic like Hoover and you can get a sturdy vacuum for almost nothing on Black Friday.
 Walmart will have the Hoover WindTunnel 2 for nearly half off at $50.

 Whirlpool washer and dryer, $620 off

-Note: As of Monday, November 26th, this deal appears to be sold out.

 Costco's also offering a steep discount on a Whirlpool washer and dryer pair.
 Other Costco appliance doorbusters have already sold out online, but halfway through Black Friday, this one is still live.
-You will need to sign into the website with a membership to see the washer's price.
+You'll need to sign into the website with a membership to see the washer's price.

 Cooks Air Fryer, $5

-Note: Update: As of Monday, Nov.
-26, this deal appears to be sold out.
-Update: As of Monday Nov.
-26, this deal doesn't appear to be accessible.
-But at $5 for an air fryer, it couldn't hurt to check the link anyway in case it is available.